 Dr Tracey Wardill M.A.
 (Clinical Neuropsychology); PhD

 In 2008 Tracey was awarded a Churchill Fellowship to study frontotemporal dementia in the leading FTD clinics in the United States and England.
-As a result of her fellowship, she established the first support group for carers of people with frontotemporal dementia in Victoria, which she ran from 2009 to late 2012.
-Tracey worked extensively with FTD patients and their families during the six years in which MNS provided services to the Eastern Cognitive Disorders Clinic at Box Hill Hospital.
-She continues to see FTD patients and their families through Melbourne Neuropsychology Services.
-Tracey has recently been appointed to the Membership Committee of the newly formed International Society for FTD (ISFTD).
+As a result of her fellowship, she established the first support group for carers of people with frontotemporal dementia in Victoria, which she ran from 2009 to 2012.
+She currently co-facilitates the Gippsland FTD Carer support Group.